fundukk/job-application-tracker/Installation_Manual.md

 - requests — download job pages
 - beautifulsoup4 — HTML parsing

+## 🛠 If you get “pip: command not found”

+Some systems (especially macOS) do not have a standalone pip command.
+If `pip install ...` gives you an error, run this instead:

+- python3 -m pip install -r requirements.txt

+<b> This uses pip inside Python and works on all platforms. </b>

+If pip is still missing, install it with:

+- python3 -m ensurepip --upgrade
+- python3 -m pip install --upgrade pip

 ### 4. Set Up Google Sheets Access
 To allow the script to write to your spreadsheet, you need a Google API key.